Arnold-0803/Food-Basket-Project/README.md

 #### (d)Delievery cost

-   Low cost of delivery and ensure the goods reaches at your door step.
+   Low cost of delivery and ensure the goods reaches the customer's door step.

 ##### (e)E-cash